Morteza Motahhari: Opinions

 Morteza Motahhari expressed his opinions in different majors and disciplines such as philosophy, religion, economic, politics, etc. Motahhari and Shariati were counted as two prominent figures during Islamic revolution of Iran.
 He emphasized on Islamic democracy for suitable political structure.

 Motahhari also recognized fitra as the truth of human.
 According to him, fitra is a permanent and unchangeable quality in human nature.
 In fact, he believed that fitra played the role of a mediator in God-human beings relation.
 Also, he believed that Imam was a perfect man who shows the high rank of human spirituality.
 Imam also is characterized as a religious leader.
 His lengthy footnote on the "book of principles of philosophy and method of realism" by Muhammad Husayn Tabataba'i was against the historical Marxism.
 Also he believed that Wali-e faqih only had the right of supervisory not governing.
 He also maintained that the ruling was one of the political aspect of Imam in society.
 He maintained that there was no conflict between science and religion since he believed that Science qua science had no conflict and challenge with metaphysics.
 He believed that the quasi-conflict between science and religion was in terms of their language not themselves.

 Development

 Motahhari also expressed views on development and relevant ideology.
 According to him, freedom, culture and mental-cultural revolution are principles of development.
 He also refers to some elements for characterizing a developed society.
 These factors are independence, knowledge and transcendence.
 Also, according to Motahhari, development originates from cultural self-reliance, purification of cultural sources and logical and cautious communication with west.
 Motahhari believed in the development of human resources but he also thought that economy was not an aim but only is a condition for development.

 Equality

-As outlined by Ayatollah Morteza Motahhari in 1975, the phrase 'equal rights' means something different from what is commonly understood by western world.
+As outlined by Ayatollah Morteza Motahhari in 1975, the phrase 'equal rights' means something different from what is commonly understood by Western world.
 He clarified that men and women were innately different and therefore enjoyed different rights, duties and punishments.

+In 1966-1967, amidst the growing debate over the Shah's Family Protection Law, he published a series of essays in Zan-e Rooz (Today’s Woman) on subjects such as divorce, inheritance rights, alimony, polygamy, and differences between genders.
+The "return to shari'a" by Motahhari was a mixed discourse that borrowed from Western ideas whenever they were suitable to his objectives.
+For example, he condemned those who opposed women's higher education, emphasizing that trained female doctors and surgeons were necessary for the gender-segregated social structure he sought.
+Additionally, he adopted elements from Protestant charitable practices in the West.